logoDeveloper Hub

 Prerequisites

-Although only one validator is strictly required to run a Subnet, running with less than five validators is extremely dangerous and guarantees network downtime.
+Although only one validator is strictly required to run an Avalanche L1, running with less than five validators is extremely dangerous and guarantees network downtime.
 Plan to support at least five validators in your production network.

 Getting Your Mainnet NodeIDs